stevecooperorg/microdot/microdot/templates/README.md

 microdot --file /files/story.json
 ```

 Note that the `/files` directory is mapped to `~/microdot` on your host machine, so your files are stored safe there.

+*To view your files* you can open them in a web browser using port 7777.
+For example, if you are editing `/files/story.json` you can open `http://localhost:7777/story.html`.
 If you use Gapplin to view the SVGs, you can just open the file from the `~/microdot` directory.

 Microdot also includes a history file, which is stored in `~/.microdot_history` on your host machine.
 This means that you can keep your history between sessions, and you can use the up arrow to recall previous commands.